bnwaweru/RNASeq-Analysis/L-Banda/L-Banda-DE-Analysis.md

 by not testing those genes which are unlikely to be significant based on their high dispersion.

-#### 3.2.4 Save results of Differentially Eexpressed genes
+#### 3.2.4 Save results of Differentially Expressed genes

 We can filter our results to save the genes that have been up or down regulated.

-We note from the package notes that *results function automatically performs independent filtering based on the mean of normalized counts for each gene, optimizing the number of genes which will have an adjusted p value below a given FDR cutoff, alpha.
-Independent filtering is further discussed below.
+We note from the package notes that *`results` function automatically performs independent filtering based on the mean of normalized counts for each gene, optimizing the number of genes which will have an adjusted p value below a given FDR cutoff, alpha.
 By default the argument alpha is set to 0.1.
 If the adjusted p value cutoff will be a value other than 0.1, alpha should be set to that value:*

 We have set our cut at *0.05*, hence we adjust the alpha value as well.